The Back Pack tm

 There are many ways to teach English grammar and composition.
 Here are two:

 1. Your child (any grade) can study English by using a traditional text which will teach both grammar and composition.
-Because we have found that so much of the information presented in a traditional English text is duplicated from year to year, it is not always necessary for you to buy an English program every year, rather choose a publisher you like and buy a few elementary level books, a middle school book and a few high school books (especially grade 12 because it usually contains everything!)
+Very often they also cover Spelling, Vocabulary, Study Skills or Usage and Mechnics.
+We have found that because so much of the information presented in a traditional English text is duplicated from year to year, it is not always necessary for you to buy an English program every year.
+Instead, choose a publisher you like and buy a few elementary level books, a middle school book and a few high school books (especially grade 12 as it usually contains everything).
 Use each book for more than one school year instead of trying to cram in a whole English book every year!

 Mathematics

-We hope the information contained here is helpful.
+We hope this information was helpful.
 Please feel free to call if you have questions.

 The Back Pack